IITreborII/AW-Strat-Tester/README.md

 - wait_start dvar not working on Infection
 - Weird behaviour in toxic zones, and during survivors round (like have 2 consecutive toxic rounds or survivors)
 - On Infection Goliath Round doesn't happen every 10 rounds as it should be
-- Round past 162 aren't playable
+- Round past 162 aren't playable (Just an issue from the Strat Tester)

 ## Credits